 People sometimes object to the Christian belief that salvation is given only through Jesus Christ.
 In our pluralistic society, tolerance is expected, even demanded, and the concept of freedom of religion (which permits all religions) is sometimes misinterpreted to mean that all religions are somehow equally true.

-All paths lead to the same God, some say, as if they have traveled all of them and have come back from the destination.
-They are not tolerant of the narrow-minded folks who believe in only one way, and they object to evangelism, for example, as an insulting attempt to change the beliefs of other people.
-Yet they themselves want to change the beliefs of people—those who believe in only one way.
+All paths lead to the same God, some say, as if they have traveled all of them and have returned from the destination.
+They are not tolerant of the “narrow-minded” people who believe in only one way, and they object to evangelism, for example, as an insulting attempt to change the beliefs of other people.
+Yet they themselves want to change the beliefs of those who believe in only one way.

 Most religions are exclusive.
 Orthodox Jews claim to have the right path.
 Muslims claim to have the best revelation of God.
 Hindus believe that they are right, and Buddhists believe what they do, not surprisingly, because they think it is right.
-Even the modern pluralists believe that pluralism is more right than other ideas.
+Even the pluralists believe that pluralism is more right than other ideas.

 All paths do not lead to the same God.
 The different religions even describe different gods.
-The Hindu has many gods, and describes salvation as a return to nothingness—certainly a different destination than the Muslim emphasis on monotheism and heavenly rewards.
+The Hindu has many gods, and describes salvation as a return to nothingness—a different destination than the Muslim emphasis on monotheism and heavenly rewards.
 Neither the Muslim nor the Hindu would agree than their paths eventually lead to the same destination.
-They would fight rather than switch; the Western pluralists would be dismissed as condescending and uninformed, an offense to the people that the pluralists do not want to offend.
+They would fight rather than switch; the Western pluralists are seen as condescending and uninformed, an offense to the people that the pluralists do not want to offend.

-We believe that the Christian gospel is correct, while at the same time allowing people to not believe it.
+We believe that the Christian gospel is correct, while at the same time allowing people to reject it.
 Faith requires that people have liberty not to believe.
-But while we affirm the right for people to believe as they decide, this does not mean that we believe all faiths are true.
+Although we affirm the right for people to believe as they decide, this does not mean that we think that all faiths are true.
 Allowing other people to believe as they wish does not mean that we have to quit believing what we do.